jonnlai/la-patata/README.md

 * **Landing page images:** When using a laptop, the landing page is correctly displaying three images instead of one.
 * **Maps:** The maps on the Find Us page display the correct location and allow the user to enlarge them and zoom in/out.
 * **TAC widget:** The terms and conditions widget on the Order page correctly displays the terms and conditions when clicked.
 When using a larger device, the summary element changes colour when hovered to encourage the user to click it open.
+* **Email addresses:** When the email address links are clicked a new email to the business is opened.
+There was an issue with one of the links on the Order page caused by incorrectly typed address.
+This was solved by adding the missing .com to the email address in question.
 * **Order form:** The form on the Orger page correctly checks that all fields have been completed, validates the information inputted and requires terms and conditions to be accepted before the form can be submitted.
 The form submits the information correctly.

 ### Performance and accessibility